 A.M.: Eight courses, including sociological theory, methods, and statistics courses; thesis.
 The department does not have a separate master's program; the A.M. is awarded on the way to the Ph.D.

-Ph.D.: Three years of graduate study, including courses in sociological theory and methods, multivariate analysis, research design and measurement, teaching and research practica; two semesters of teaching; preliminary examination in three areas of specialization approved by faculty and the graduate committee of the department; courses and areas of specialization outside department acceptable with prior approval of the graduate committee; dissertation; and oral defense.
+Ph.D.: Three years of graduate study, including courses in sociological theory and methods, multivariate analysis, research design and measurement, teaching and research practica; two semesters of teaching; preliminary examination in two areas of specialization approved by faculty and the graduate committee of the department; courses and areas of specialization outside department acceptable with prior approval of the graduate committee; dissertation; and oral defense.